-Dr Stewart has operated and/or lectured on six continents in 21 countries.
-He has been honored in Castle Connelly’s Best Doctors in America and New York Magazines’ Best Thoracic Surgeon’s list for the past eleven consecutive years and is a member of the American Association of Thoracic Surgeons, Society of Thoracic Surgeons, American College of Surgeons, and American College of Cardiologists.
+I operated on six continents, in 21 countries.
+I have been honored in Castle Connelly’s Best Doctors in America, New York Magazines’ Best Thoracic Surgeon’s, and Most Honored Doctor’s list for the past eleven consecutive years and a member of the American Association of Thoracic Surgeons, Society of Thoracic Surgeons, American College of Surgeons, and American College of Cardiology.

-He defines himself primarily, as a teacher, which is greatly facilitated by being ambidextrous.
-He trained over twenty-four physicians in aortic surgery; eleven of which currently hold the title of Director of Aortic Surgery in various departments throughout the United States, Japan, and Israel.
+I define myself primarily, as a teacher and am most proud of training over twenty-four physicians in aortic surgery; eleven of which currently hold the title of Director of Aortic Surgery in various departments throughout the United States, Japan, and Israel.

-When not operating, he espouses heart healthy living and is a cyclist, marathon runner, and triathlete.
+When not operating, I espouse heart healthy living as a cyclist, marathon runner, and triathlete.

 I was a featured surgeon in the medical documentary: NY MED, appeared on the Rachael Maddow show, FoxNews, Good Day NY, the Today show, the NY Times, the NY Daily News, and is the subject of the book, Barefoot in New York.